ecomods/patternscaper/.github/instructions/development_plan.instructions.md

 3. **Milestone 3** (End of Phase 3): Thoroughly tested neural network classification system
 4. **Milestone 4** (End of Phase 4): Fully documented package ready for publication with comprehensive test

-# Known issues
+# Known issues and todos

-- Function evaluate_landscape_metrics gives back metrics that have NA values
+- Calculate landscape metrics in parallel to improve performance for large rasters or many landscapes